Stability

 Message-Based Foundation

-We've chosen Protocol Buffers as our communication backbone, creating a robust bridge between lla and its plugins:
+Protocol Buffers is the communication layer between lla and plugins:

 message PluginMessage {